jncraton/connectiongrammar/readme.md

 Let's begin by significantly expanding our grammar.
 We'll need two main additions:

-1. The ability to add bounds to our geometery.
+1. The ability to add bounds to our geometry.
 We will implement this via a new `PlaceBoundingBox` operation.
 2. The ability for placed elements to actually consume space.
 We will implement this via a new `FillRect` operation.

 We will also use a greatly expanded our grammar for element placement to demonstrate some of the power of this system.
 The grammars used can be found in the `/grammars` directory.
 Here is an example grammar that includes 1x1, 1x2, 2x2, and 2x4 bricks and implements both stud and antistud connections: